 Migrant workers and persons with disabilities commonly faced discrimination in employment and were often only hired for lower status jobs.

 Some activists said that in manufacturing, employers relegated women to lower paying, lower level jobs.
 Jobs traditionally associated with women continued to be significantly undervalued and unregulated.
 NGOs reported discriminatory behavior toward domestic workers continued to be rampant.

 Minimum wages varied throughout the country, since provincial governors had authority to set a minimum wage floor and district heads had authority to set a higher rate.
 Minimum wages were above the official poverty line.

-Government regulations allow employers in certain sectors, including small and medium enterprises and labor-intensive industries such as textiles, an exemption from minimum wage requirements.
+Government regulations exempt employers in certain sectors, including small and medium enterprises and labor-intensive industries such as textiles, from minimum wage requirements.

 The overtime rate for work in excess of a 40-hour workweek was 1.5 times the normal hourly rate for the first hour and twice the hourly rate for additional overtime, with a maximum of three hours of overtime per day and a maximum of 14 hours per week.